Stephen Jay Gould: Biography

+Later career

+In 1998, Gould co-founded the Art Science Research Laboratory (ASRL) with artist and sculptor Rhonda Roland Shearer, whom he had married in 1995.
+Based in New York City, the non-profit organization supports interdisciplinary work in art, science, and media studies.
+Its stated goal is to apply critical methods across different fields, including academic research and journalism.

+Gould developed an interest in Marcel Duchamp, particularly the French-American artist's use of optics and perception in his readymades.
+With artist and journalist Rhonda Roland Shearer, Gould examined the idea that Duchamp’s artistic experiments were relevant to scientific approaches to vision and representation.
+Contemporary accounts of Gould’s career described him as a scientist whose work often extended into broader cultural and intellectual domains.

 First bout of cancer

 In July 1982 Gould was diagnosed with peritoneal mesothelioma, a deadly form of cancer affecting the abdominal lining (the peritoneum).
 This cancer is frequently found in people who have ingested or inhaled asbestos fibers, a mineral which was used in the construction of Harvard's Museum of Comparative Zoology.
 After a difficult two-year recovery, Gould published a column for Discover magazine in 1985 titled "The Median Isn't the Message", which discusses his reaction to reading that "mesothelioma is incurable, with a median mortality of only eight months after discovery."
-In his essay, he describes the actual significance behind this fact, and his relief upon recognizing that statistical averages are useful abstractions, and by themselves do not encompass "our actual world of variation, shadings, and continua."
+In his essay, he describes the actual significance behind this fact, and his relief upon recognizing that statistical averages are useful abstractions, and by themselves do not encompass "our actual world of variation, shadings, and continua".

 Gould was also an advocate of medical cannabis.
 When undergoing his cancer treatments he smoked marijuana to help alleviate the long periods of intense and uncontrollable nausea.
 According to Gould, the drug had a "most important effect" on his eventual recovery.
-He later complained that he could not understand how "any humane person would withhold such a beneficial substance from people in such great need simply because others use it for different purposes."
+He later complained that he could not understand how "any humane person would withhold such a beneficial substance from people in such great need simply because others use it for different purposes".
 On August 5, 1998, Gould's testimony assisted in the successful lawsuit of HIV activist Jim Wakeford, who sued the Government of Canada for the right to cultivate, possess, and use marijuana for medical purposes.

 Final illness and death

 In February 2002, a 3 cm lesion was found on Gould's chest radiograph, and oncologists diagnosed him with stage IV cancer.
 Gould died 10 weeks later on May 20, 2002, from a metastatic adenocarcinoma of the lung, an aggressive form of cancer which had already spread to his brain, liver, and spleen.
-This cancer was unrelated to his previous bout of abdominal cancer in 1982.
-He died in his home "in a bed set up in the library of his SoHo loft, surrounded by his wife Rhonda, his mother Eleanor, and the many books he loved."
+This cancer was unrelated to his previous bout of abdominal cancer in 1982, though it is also associated with asbestos exposure.
+He died in his home "in a bed set up in the library of his SoHo loft, surrounded by his wife Rhonda, his mother Eleanor, and the many books he loved".